yuchild/course_repo/README.md

 # Daily Outline
 In the weekly tables below, each row represents a day.
-Each row has contains information on:
+Each row information and links on:

 * __Day:__ Day of the Week
 * __Readings__ Readings for the day (to be completed the night before).